The compressed word problem in relatively hyperbolic groups: Some constructions of for relatively hyperbolic groups

 Note that the \slp $\cS$ that is constructed in the above lemma can have size up to $(\ee')^2$ times the size of $\cG$.
-The following result, guarantees a size that is bounded as a function of the length of the compressed word $\widehat{w}$.
+The following result, guarantees a size that is bounded as a function of the length of the derived word $\hat{w}$.

 \begin{proposition} Let $\cG$ be an \slp over our selected generating set $\Sigma$ for $G$, and let $w:=\val(\cG)$.
-Then we can construct an \slp $\cS$ with value equal to $\nf(w)$ and with size at most $\CC|\widehat{w}|\log(|w|)$ in time that is bounded by $\jj(|\widehat{w}|,|\cG|)$, for some constant $\CC$ and some (increasing) polynomial function $\jj()$. \end{proposition} \begin{proof} The proof is by induction on $|\widehat{w}|$.
-We may assume (by Proposition \ref{prop:comproot}) that all components of $\cG$ have roots.
+Then we can construct an \slp $\cS$ with value equal to $\nf(w)$ and with size at most $\max(\CC|\hat{w}|\log(|w|),1)$ in time that is bounded by $\jj(|\hat{w}|,|\cG|)$, for some constant $\CC$ and some (increasing) polynomial function $\jj()$. \end{proposition} \begin{proof} The proof is by induction on $|\hat{w}|$.
+We shall not attempt to specify the constant $\CC$ in the statement precisely, but it would be possible to do so by following the calculation at the end of the proof.
+This constant will depend on $|\Sigma|$ and on the constant $\DD$ from Proposition~\ref{prop:nfwdlenbd}.
+Similarly we shall not attempt to specify the polynomial $\jj()$ in the statement, but merely observe that all steps in the proof can be done in time polynomial in $|\hat{w}|$ and $\log(|w|)$, and that there are $|\hat{w}|$ steps in the inductive proof.
+By Proposition \ref{prop:comproot} we may assume that all components of $\cG$ have roots.

-There is nothing to prove if $|\widehat{w}|=0$.
-Otherwise, we can write $\widehat{w} = \widehat{v}\widehat{z}$ with $|\widehat{z}|=1$, where also $w = vz$, and so $w=_G vz$, and we can assume that we have found an \slp $\cS_v$ with $\val(\cS_v)=\nf(v)$, where the size of $\cS_v$ is bounded as required.
+There is nothing to prove if $|\hat{w}|=0$.
+Otherwise, we can write $\hat{w} = \hat{v}\hat{z}$ with $|\hat{z}|=1$, where also $w = vz$, and so $w=_G vz$, and we can assume that we have found an \slp $\cS_v$ with $\val(\cS_v)=\nf(v)$, where the size of $\cS_v$ is bounded as required.
 We denote by $\vnf$ the word $\nf(v) = \val(\cS_v)$ and by $\wnf$ the word $\nf(w)$.
 Then $\wnf =_G \vnf z$.

 Suppose first that $z$ represents an element of $H_i$ for some component subgroup $H_i$ (so $z \in \Sigma_i^*$) and that $\vnf$ ends in a letter from $\Sigma_i$.
-Then let $y$ be the $H_i$-component of $\vnf$ that contains this letter; so we have $\vnf=uy$ and $\widehat{\vnf} = \widehat{u}\widehat{y}$, and it follows from the description of $\cL$ in Proposition \ref{prop:automatic} that $\nf(u) = u$.
-The word $u$ might not be a prefix of $w$, but $w=_G u(yz)$, and $\widehat{u}$ does not end in a letter from $\Sigma'$.
+Then let $y$ be the $H_i$-component of $\vnf$ that contains this letter; so we have $\vnf=uy$ and $\widehat{\vnf} = \hat{u}\hat{y}$, and it follows from the description of $\cL$ in Proposition \ref{prop:automatic} that $\nf(u) = u$.
+The word $u$ might not be a prefix of $w$, but $w=_G u(yz)$, and $\hat{u}$ does not end in a letter from $\Sigma_i$.
 In this situation, we replace $\vnf$ by $u$, derive $\cS_u$ with value $u=\nf(u)$ from $\cS_v$, and replace $z$ by $yz$.